muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T74C)
+- Fix: fix issue with device tab reorder if a device is referenced in the profile but cannot be found because it is not currently detected by GremlinEx (multiple reasons).

 ### (m76T74B)
 - Change: Sequence container will always succeed to avoid a FAIL code when executing that could impact conditions.